Search

 • Two thirds of each platform is covered by unique, steel canopies that have been specially designed for Brent Cross West

-• On the western entrance, around 48,000 bespoke handmade bricks have been laid by hand to ensure they meet the strict standards and quality of design
+• On the western entrance, around 48,000 bespoke handmade bricks have been laid by hand to ensure they meet strict quality and design standards

 • The pedestrian and cycle overbridge will connect the areas of Barnet and Brent via the Midland Main Line for the first time in 150 years